2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 His cerebral approach proves helpful when he's triggering pick-and-rolls or operating as a secondary playmaker.
 He plays within his limits, which manifests itself through elite field-goal shooting (47.8 percent for his career, 52.7 last season) and expert ball control (0.8 career turnovers per contest).

 Defensively, his length and instincts contribute to a quietly elite package.
-His 3.20 defensive real plus-minus ranked second among small forwards and 16th overall this past season, per ESPN.com.
+His 3.20 defensive real plus-minus ranked second among small forwards and 16th overall last season, per ESPN.com.

 Unless someone starts Zach LaVine's free-agency clock by inking him to an offer sheet, his situation could take time to resolve.